On July 18th, 2020, a configuration error in Cloudflare’s backbone network caused an outage for about 27 minutes affecting businesses worldwide.

 Although not entirely catastrophic thanks to the architecture design, but many locations with heavy internet usage were affected including San Jose, Seattle, Los Angeles, Chicago, Washington, DC, London, Amsterdam, Frankfurt, Paris, Stockholm, Moscow, São Paulo, and the list goes on.

 How our system handled it

-Cloudflare is one of the many CDNs mlytics offer via Power-Ups (CDN marketplace) on the platform.
-When the outage occurred, the AI Load Balancing swapped out Cloudflare with the next best-performing CDN (varies in different regions) for requests.
+Cloudflare is one of the many CDNs Mlytics offer via Power-Ups (CDN marketplace) on the platform.
+When the outage occurred, the Smart Load Balancing swapped out Cloudflare with the next best-performing CDN (varies in different regions) for requests.

 This had successfully helped many of our customers mitigated the outage, and we received no complaints over the course.

 On the Pulse chart, we’re also seeing a latency spike and availability drop for Cloudflare in the same time frame.
 This helps illustrate a clear picture of what happened when aligning this with the chart above.

 We believe all the CDN providers are doing their best to deliver the best performance possible, but unfortunately, things do happen.
 And our job at Mlytics is to help our customers minimize the exposure of such risk and maximize the uptime at all times.